The Norman Album

 The front cover of the album, embossed with M^{rs} Cameron’s Photographs from the Life and bound in red morocco leather.

 Mrs. Cameron's Photographs from the Life, commonly known as The Norman Album, is a photo album of portraits compiled between 1864 and 1869 by British photographer Julia Margaret Cameron.
-Comprising 74 albumen prints, it was presented as a gift to her daughter Julia Hay Norman and son-in-law Charles Norman in gratitude at their having introduced her to photography by giving her her first camera.
+Comprising 74 albumen prints, it was presented as a gift to her daughter Julia Hay Norman and son-in-law Charles Norman in gratitude at their having introduced her to photography by giving her first camera.
 The dedication reads:

 To the givers of my camera I dedicate /give these works of this camera, with all gratitude for the inexhaustible pleasure to me, & to hundreds, which has resulted from the gift.